andes2020/al-test/README.md

 To allow testing of loadbalancer nginx is correct forwarding traffic :)

-## Modify nginx loadbalancer to redirect traffic to other 2 VMs
+### g) Modify nginx loadbalancer to redirect traffic to other 2 VMs

 You can modify the loadbalancer_config.j2 template to add nginx rules.